illinois-ceesd/mirgecom/doc/development.rst

 .. note::

-   These instructions work on macOS or Linux.
-If you have a Windows machine, try `WSL <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__.
+   These instructions work on macOS or Linux, including on clusters and DOE supercomputers.
+   If you have a Windows machine, try
+   `WSL <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__.
    If that works, please submit a pull request updating this documentation with a procedure that worked for you.